NVIDIA/NVFlare/examples/hello-world/ml-to-fl/pt/README.md

 ```

-This will starts 2 clients and each client will start 2 worker processes.
+This will start 2 clients and each client will start 2 worker processes.

 Note that you might need to change the "master_port" in the "config_fed_client.conf"
  if those ports are already taken on your machine.